 Emotional Help & Support Post Chest Reconstruction Top Surgery

-We have a lot of information on our site regarding what to expect emotionally after surgery, which can be found here.
+We have a lot of information on our site regarding what to expect emotionally after surgery.
 Here we’ll go over briefly how to set yourself up for success before top surgery and the level of support that may be most beneficial to you post-op.

 - 24 Hour Assistance: With any surgery during which you are put under anesthesia, you need to have someone pick you up and stay with you for the first 24 hours.

 - After 24 Hour Assistance: The reality of being post-op is that you’ll want someone around for at least the first couple of days, if not up to 7 days after surgery.
 This is not to say that you will need their assistance 24 hours a day (except for the first 24 hours after surgery), but company throughout the week can go a long way in recovery.
 If you have a support network, reach out and let them know what you need.
 If you don’t have a support network, checkout some content on support groups here.

 Quitting Recreational Drugs Before Chest Reconstruction Top Surgery

 We ask our patients to stop using certain drugs before surgery to prevent negative impacts to healing.
 Nicotine is especially important to stop before surgery, and we will discuss other drug use as well.
 We’ve already created content on the logistics of quitting smoking and how it’s harmful to your surgical outcome that can be found here.

 - All nicotine use must be discontinued 3 weeks before and 3 weeks after top surgery